Saturday, April 27, 2019

 Centering Prayer: A Practice to Still the Waters Within

 In this experiential workshop, participants will engage with the practice of Centering Prayer where periods of silence, reflection on passages of Scripture or other sacred texts, and awareness of breath and body are used to center and still oneself in contemplative prayer.
 Over time this prayer practice can deepen one’s awareness of the still small voice of God and lead to a reservoir of calm and a foundation of groundedness in everyday life.
 This session will include a brief overview of the history of Centering Prayer in America and provide resources to start a Centering Prayer practice in your individual prayer life or parish.
-Led by Holly Hoffmann and Doug Wall.
+Led by Holly Hoffmann.

-World Cafe Discernment Session
+Registration has closed for: World Cafe Discernment Session

 Do you have a pressing question you’d like help discerning?
 Kit Wang and Darreby Ambler will host a kinetic discernment session using the World Cafe process.
 Come with a question or to support the questioners.